DoBonora/polyfy/README.md

     ./aig_to_poly <circuit>.aig

+The remainder of the specification polynomial and the run time of the reduction are printed to `stdout`.
+If the multiplier is correct the remainder will be 0.
 This prints the list of polynomials to `stdout`.
 The polynomials are ordered according to a topological ordering from smallest to largest.
 The variables corresponding to inputs are named `i<num>`.
 Outputs are named `o<num>`.
 Gate variables are named `l<num>`.